GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig99m.png)

  To set up **MQTT Client connection**:

  How to **set up MQTT client connection**:

  ![Image not Available](/assets/vidsetupmqttcon.gif)

-**Step 1:**	Download the SSL certificates in a .zip file and save, user can unzip and can see 3 .PEM files separately.
+**Step 1:** Download the SSL certificates in a .zip file and save, you can unzip and can see 3 .PEM files separately.

 **Step 2:** Now, open MQTT Client.

 ![Image not Available](/assets/Fig39.png)